dilshod-tmirzo/bank-project/Instructions-Readme.txt

 3. Navigate to : http://localhost:8080/ from browser.

-4. Sign Up to navigate in application
+4. Sign Up to navigate view app content